Spring 2022 Hours (Opening on 2/2)

-Drop-Ins Drop-ins are welcome; however, you should be aware that our staff may be busy with those who have signed up for a tutoring session in advance, so we suggest that you come by the Writing Center to sign up for a tutoring session if you want to assure yourself of a tutoring session at a particular time.
+Drop-Ins Drop-ins are welcome; however, you should be aware that our staff may be busy with those who have signed up for a tutoring session in advance, so we suggest that you sign up for a tutoring session via WCOnline if you want to assure yourself of a tutoring session at a particular time.

-Our Staff We currently have a staff of four peer tutors.
+We currently have a staff of six peer tutors.
 All our tutors have been trained by writing center professionals and are devoted to development of good writers.
-While most of our peer tutors are majoring in English, others come from a variety of disciplines as diverse as Nutrition and Psychology.
+While some our peer tutors are majoring in English, others come from a variety of disciplines as diverse as Pharmacy Studies and Neurobiology.

 How to Cite